leonardopl/misa-lab3/README.md

 # misa-lab3
-Atlas-based segmentation methods for brain tissue segmentation.
+Atlas-based segmentation for brain tissue segmentation using EM algorithm.